 Let's end this tour of Håkan's Gothenburg by visiting a few spots with great views.

 Slottsskogen city park is a favourite among locals and when you see the vast green open spaces it’s not hard to understand why.
-The Azalea valley where the azaleas bloom in May/early June is a popular spo.
-In “Valborg” Hellström suggests that it’s so beautiful, it’s impossible to not fall in love when you’re there.
-Slottsskogen city park also hosts the annual music festival Way out west where Håkan has performed several times, along with several international superstars.
+The Azalea valley where the azaleas bloom in May/early June is a popular spot.
+In Valborg Hellström suggests that it's so beautiful, it's impossible not to fall in love when you're there.
+Slottsskogen city park also hosts the annual music festival Way Out West where Håkan has performed several times, along with several international superstars.

 Songs and tips

-To do in the area: Go for a walk along the waterfront from Lindholmen to Eriksberg or head to the neighbourhood Kvillebäcken and check out all the tasty treats at the Kville market hall.
+To do in the area: Go for a walk along the waterfront from Lindholmen to Eriksberg or head to the neighbourhood Kvillebäcken and check out all the tasty treats at the market hall Kville saluhall.